account

 what is a contract?

-a contract is an agreement between two or more people that creates a legal duty of performance. this means you're legally required to perform the terms indicated in the contract, and failure to do so is a breach
+a contract is a legally binding agreement between two or more parties. this means you are legally required to perform the terms outlined in the contract, and failure to do so is a breach.

 does a contract have to be written to be valid?

-if the other party also cannot perform their end of the contract or you aren't able to postpone to a future date, then you might consider terminating the agreement. you can use a notice of contract termination to document and communicate this decision.
+if the other party also cannot perform their obligations, or if you are not able to postpone to a future date, then you might consider early termination of the contract. you can use a written notice of contract termination to document and communicate this decision.

 whatever the case, both parties can mutually agree to amend or terminate the contract. just make sure you have the changes documented in writing.